Concepts In Wellness

 Do we know what it means to be subjectively well when we assess someone’s subjective well-being?
 Let’s start exploring another wellness concept by using a wellness wheel to ground us in the present moment while visualizing tomorrow.

 A Japanese philosopher named George Ohsawa devoted most of his life to developing 10 concepts to strive for in obtaining wellness.
 In learning about his life’s work, it allowed me to vision health as a circle.
-I’ve come to appreciate Mr. Oshawa’s concepts as keys to opening our holistic vision in obtaining wellness.
+I’ve come to appreciate Mr. Oshawa’s concepts as keys to our holistic vision of obtaining Eudaemonia.

 ✨ good memory ⠀